Sectarianism and minorities in the Syrian civil war: Palestinians

 The reaction of the approximately 500,000 Palestinians living in Syria has been mixed.
 Some support (or are part of) the opposition, some support the government, and many have tried to keep out of the conflict.
 There are a number of Palestinian refugee camps (or enclaves) in Syria and a number of Palestinian groups were based there before the war.

 During the civil war, there have been clashes between pro-Assad Palestinians (backed by government forces) and anti-Assad Palestinians (backed by the FSA) in Yarmouk – a district of Damascus that is home to the biggest community of Palestinian refugees in Syria.
 When the uprising began, the Popular Front for the Liberation of Palestine – General Command (PFLP-GC) was based in Yarmouk and strongly backed the government.
 This led to tensions with anti-government Palestinians of Yarmouk.
 In June 2011, thousands of Palestinian mourners burnt-down its headquarters there.

 As the opposition became militarized, the PFLP-GC has helped government forces fight Palestinian and Syrian rebels in Yarmouk.
 Several members of the PFLP-GC's central committee opposed this alliance with the government and resigned in protest.
 A number of its fighters also reportedly defected to the opposition.

 Dozens of Palestinians were killed by government strikes on Yarmouk, which led a number of Palestinian groups to condemn the government forces and PFLP-GC.
 A New York Times article said that these attacks caused many Palestinians to turn against the government.
 In October 2012, the FSA helped anti-Assad Palestinians form the Liwa al-Asifa (or Storm Brigade).
 In December 2012, the FSA and Liwa al-Asifa pushed the PFLP-GC and government forces out of Yarmouk.
 An Israeli think-tank reported that Assad forbade any of the Palestinians fleeing Yarmouk from returning, part of his plan to force Sunnis out of the country.

-After the war began, Hamas distanced itself from the Syrian government and its members began leaving Syria.
-In September 2012, Hamas chief Khaled Meshal publicly announced his support for the Syrian opposition.
+After the war began, Hamas distanced itself from the Ba'athist government and its members began leaving Syria.
+In September 2012, Hamas chief Khaled Mashal publicly announced his support for the Syrian opposition.
 On 5 November 2012, the government forces shut down all Hamas offices in the country.
 Meshal said that Hamas had been "forced out" of Damascus because of its disagreements with the Syrian government.
 A number of Hamas officials have been found dead in Syria; Syrian and Palestinian opposition activists claim that they were "executed" by government forces.